radhak63/Data-Journalism-and-D3-Project/README.md

 **Background**

-In the new role as the data visualization expert for a major metro paper, I was tasked with analyzing the current trends shaping people's lives, as well as creating charts, graphs and interactives to help readers understand your findings.
+In the new role as the data visualization expert for a major metro paper, I was tasked with analyzing the current trends shaping people's lives, as well as creating charts, graphs and interactions to help readers understand my findings.

 Through this project, I have created an impressive visualization effect that will visually provide the correlation between various factors so that additional investments will be made to further explore the